mamouzgar/hsslda_dep/README.md

     can include: ‘euclidean’, ‘silhouette’, ‘pixel.entropy’,
     ‘pixel.density’, or ‘custom’

+4.  (optional) downsample: Boolean, defaults to TRUE.
+Downsamples data to improve runtime.
+Set to FALSE to use all input data.

 Here we will run HSS using the default scoring method: euclidean distance.Note that scoring metrics like silhouette or pixel class entropy (PCE) score will require additional package dependencies.